Five things to know about our sustainable growth

 ...as we did in January 2017, when we announced that we're committed to ensuring that all of our plastic packaging is fully reusable, recyclable or compostable by 2025.
 We've also continued to embed human rights further into our business, and in 2016 integrated our human rights expertise into our supply chain organisation.

-While there's more we need to do, we're confident we're on the right path...
+We're confident we're on the right path...

 ...because our business model, with the USLP at its heart, continues to create value for us, for our shareholders, and for millions of people around the world.
 We have consistently grown ahead of our markets, steadily improved profitability and cash flow, and delivered strong shareholder returns since the USLP was launched.